PlaidCloud/website/content/en/docs/concepts/storage/storage-limits.md

 <!-- body -->

-## Kubernetes default limits
+## PlaidCloud default limits

-The Kubernetes scheduler has default limits on the number of volumes that can be attached to a Node:
+The PlaidCloud scheduler has default limits on the number of volumes that can be attached to a Node:

 <table>